axelclark/pivotpi/README.md

 start with your application an initiate a connection to the GrovePi+ board.
 Then you must initialize the PivotPi board using `PivotPi.start()`.

+Plug your PivotPi into the GrovePI IC2-1 port.
+Plug your servo motor into slot 1.

 ```elixir
 iex> PivotPi.start()
 :ok